dankelley/dankelley.github.io/_posts/2014-01-11-smoothing-hydrographic-profiles.md

 # Results

-Filtering a non-detrended profile is a bad idea because there is almost always a zero-offset problem, and also most properties vary dramatically with depth, so detrending is required as well as zero offsetting.
+Filtering a non-detrended profile is a generally a bad idea.
+There is almost always a zero-offset problem, and also most properties vary dramatically with depth, so detrending is required as well as zero offsetting.
+The advantage of detrending is illustrated in the left-hand and middle panels.

 Smoothing splines provide an attractive alternative to filtering, especially in the not-uncommon cases in which derivative are required.
-A downside is that there is no simple way to describe the spline to those who are not familiar with them.
-For example, spline the smoothness is here controlled by setting the ``df`` argument; there is no way to specify a half-power frequency as there is for a filter.
+However, a disadvantage of splines is that there is no simple way to describe the method to those who are not familiar with them.
+In some branches of the literature, splines will be understood by readers, and in others, they will be a mystery that will waste a review cycle for the education of referees.
+There is also a problem in describing the spline simply in terms that have physical meaning.
+For example, spline smoothness is here controlled by setting the ``df`` argument, but this has no simple analogy to physics, as perhaps the half-power frequency of a filter might (in terms of spectral models of finestructure, say).